A $29 Million Cryptocurrency Donation Just Funded Every Project On DonorsChoose.Org

 That donation is the largest contribution of digital currency ever to a single charity.
 “Ripple employees benefited from quality educations and want to pay it forward,” says Monica Long, the company’s SVP of Marketing in an email to Fast Company.

 Ripple, which was founded in 2012, uses blockchain technology to allow customers at various banks or financial institutions to send money overseas without incurring heavy fees or commission rates.
-The company currently has a supply of $100 billion in XRP on its platform.
+The company currently has a supply of 100 billion in XRP on its platform, worth about $50 billion at today’s exchange rate.
 To convert the XRP into cash, DonorsChoose simply contracted with an existing banking partner withdraw the money.

 In a way, both Ripple and DonorsChoose are working to remove barriers to how people can access funding.
 Chris Larsen, Ripple’s co-founder and executive chairman, also started Prosper, a peer-to-peer lending platform, and Ripple has previously created a way to allow users to contribute currency to GiveDirectly, a nonprofit that provides direct cash transfers to people in developing countries.
 “I think of all of those [projects] as enabling people on the frontlines to do big things with small sums of money–and that would be a good way to describe DonorsChoose.org itself,” Best says.
 “We think that classroom teachers know their kids better than anybody else in the system.
 And if we can tap into their frontline expertise, it will unleash better-targeted, smarter micro solutions than what someone would come up with from on high in the central office or an ivory tower.”

 After realizing those similarities, Best says he decided to pitch the collaboration in an email to Larsen and CEO Brad Garlinghouse, whose sister has been a longstanding supporter of DonorsChoose.
-“I gave myself a 1 in 10,000 chance of hearing back,” Best says “But it was that one in 10,000 chance.
+“I gave myself a 1 in 10,000 chance of hearing back,” Best says “But it was that 1 in 10,000 chance.
 I did hear back, and we met two weeks later we talked it through and they decided to do it.”

 Obviously, that’s not the same as meeting all of the school needs in America.
 The total schools reached by the donation represent about 16% of America’s public schools.
 And 12 hours after the donation was made, Best says at least 10,000 more asks had appeared on the site (all of which are vetted internally to ensure they are reasonable).
 The company also started a centralized #BestSchoolDay fund for donors who want to contribute to projects that are first-time requests from teachers on the site.
 The organization estimates that teachers will share at least 135,000 more classroom projects in need of funding before the next school year starts.

-Note: Correction: This article has been updated to reflect that Ripple has 100 billion units of XRP, not $100 billion worth of XRP.